A sequence of seven images showing a dinner party, joined hands, a person in a hat, a picture frame, lemon juice, a bun.

 This time we chose to have simply the vows and liturgy, no hymns, no music, no vast hordes of flowers.

 I wore a dress which I bought from Phase Eight for £75 and which I wore on special occasions afterwards.
-I still think wearing a white dress at a woman’s second wedding is looks tacky.
+I think a white bridal dress at a second wedding looks tacky.

 There was a total of thirteen people present (I have no truck with superstition) and there would have been one more if my sister hadn’t got stuck at Reading due to a broken-down train.
 But she made it to the restaurant meal.
 No desire for a big wedding-breakfast and reception this time.